yaohaixiao/plan.js/README.md

 ## Feature
 - 4 task levels;
 - Drag & Drop to switch task status;
-- Using localStorage to cache the tasks;
+- Using localStorage to cache the data;
 - Responsive layout, friendly to mobile access;
 - Support markdown grammar;
 - Nice UI with 8 themes;